leonardr/botfriend/README.md

 datasets from `olipy` and `corpora`, and write its idea to `bots.sample/anniversary/anniversary.txt`.

-If you run `./dashboard --config=bots.sample` after running `post`, you'll see that everything that just happened was archived in the database at `bots.sample/botfriend.sqlite`.
+If you run `botfriend.dashboard` after running `botfriend.post`, you'll see that everything that just happened was archived in the database at `bots/botfriend.sqlite`.

-The second time you run `./post --config=bots.sample`, you'll see a lot less action.
+The second time you run `botfriend.post`, you'll see a lot less action.
 The bots that crashed the first time will crash the second time, but most of the bots will be silent.
 This is because they just posted something.
 Every bot has some kind of scheduling rules